Search

 During the “Commissioners Minute” portion of the meeting, Commissioner Carolyn Ketchel proposed that the county consider using the property for affordable housing once the demolition is complete.

 • “I know we’re all desperately looking for available land to place affordable housing on,” Ketchel said.
 “It would be my hope that we would consider expanding that property a little bit.
-There’s some other old buildings there.”
+There’s some other old buildings there.
+I would like us to consider possibly putting some affordable housing on that property.”

 Ketchel noted the site’s central location and proximity to the Health Department would benefit Fort Walton Beach and the entire South End area.
 She referenced a senior apartment complex built in Sylvania Heights as an example of what might work at the location.